 - Part II (this page): Kitesurfing, Other Activities & Costs

 Now to the part that is most interesting for all my fellow kitesurfers i.e. kitesurfing conditions.

-One of the reasons I chose January because was because I was advised it’s the windiest month during the entire year.
+The reason for choosing January for my trip was the fact that it’s supposed to be the windiest month during the entire year.
 I was assured by local kite schools that I can expect 15-25 knots every day.
 The reality wasn’t that great… During my first week there was almost no wind.
 Only around 10 knots in the morning and some stronger winds in the middle of the night (in fact I was so desperate to kitesurf that I did one evening/night session by the moon light).
 It got much better during the second week, so I could use my both kites (12 and 9 sqm) and kite for at least 2h daily.
 Here is the exact statistic from the 12 days I spent there:

 - 4 days – no wind at all

 - 2 days – 10 knots in the morning, only enough for very big kites (16m2 and more) and some kite lessons